 CIAM is a great enabler in accelerating the integration of two or more IT systems during M&A. Smoothly transitioning users to securely integrated applications is possible using various software product features such as identity system federation, User Driven Federation and Directory User Mapping.

-Ubisecure software additionally supports migration tools, enabling users to keep their old usernames and passwords, transition to a new system smoothly and, if necessary, upgrade to stronger authentication methods.
+Ubisecure IAM software and IDaaS service additionally supports migration tools, enabling users to keep their old usernames and passwords, transition to a new system smoothly and, if necessary, upgrade to stronger authentication methods.

 Retaining a strong relationship with the customer, enabling them to consume all of the wider products and services of the combined entity is key to sales growth.
 The successful management and retention of the external users, such as customers, partners and suppliers is key to the success of a M&A.